-BAC Mono review, price & track test
+BAC Mono review - Price, track test and video

 At the Mono’s heart is a solidly mounted engine, a 280bhp 2.3-litre four-cylinder Cosworth unit to be precise.
 It sits in the middle (as you’d expect), driving the rear wheels via a six-speed Hewland sequential gearbox and a limited-slip differential.
 The 0-60 time is well below 3.0sec while the top speed is a claimed 170mph.
 Its 527bhp/ton power-to-weight ratio is 6bhp better than a Bugatti Veyron's, too.

 The suspension comprises a racing-style fully adjustable pushrod setup, the brakes come from AP Racing and the Kumho tyres are bespoke-developed for the Mono.
 Ultimately grabbing the headlines, though, is the Sebastian Vettel cockpit view, with a central, single seat (each customer has their interior fitted around them, as you might hope at this sort of money) and an electronic, button-festooned steering wheel with a flat bottom and top.
 It’s pure theatre.

 The Mono looks beautiful and modern but there’s also something quite uncomfortable about leaning over to remove its odd, almost-square steering wheel, standing on the seat and then sliding down until your feet reach the pedal assembly.
 The driving position is proper single-seater stuff, laid back so far that you want to sit up so that your head peeps out just a little higher.
 Then you reconnect the wheel and buckle up the harness tight enough so that you really are locked down into the seat.